 Why is it so famous?

 And guess what is the first thing most of the people do when they enter into the Louvre Museum?
 Yes, to see the Mona Lisa!
 You will probably be surprised by the queue and cannot get an “Instagrammable” photo because the painting is just too small to see it from far.

 (Photo source: Leonardo da Vinci)

 But, what is really so famous about the Mona Lisa?
-Many scholars pointed out that the excellent quality of the Mona Lisa was not enough by itself to make the painting a celebrity.
+Many scholars pointed out that the excellent quality of the painting was not enough by itself to make it a celebrity.
 Let’s discover this together!

 1. A thief made her famous!

 The Mona Lisa painting was completed in year 1517.
 However, most people never heard of Mona Lisa until it was stolen in 1911.
 This means that the painting was over 350 years old before critics and scholars began to recognise it as a masterpiece.
 Certainly, the theft of the painting and the frenzy of ensuing media brought Mona Lisa to worldwide attention.

 2. Pablo Picasso was arrested as a suspect

 One of the most interesting facts is the Spanish artist, Pablo Picasso was once under suspicion for the theft.
 He was even brought in for questioning.
 Nonetheless, his suspicions was proved to be unfounded and unsubstantiated.